SQream/sqream_docs/statistics/index.rst

 	SELECT FETCH_COLUMN_HISTOGRAM("nba", "number");

-If the operation hasn't finished yet, the output will show an empty ``info`` column:
+If the operation hasn't finished yet, the output will indicate that ``Column has no statistics``:

 .. code-block:: none